 Chris Unwin describes a classification-driven static data masking process, using SQL Data Catalog to classify all the different types of data, its purpose and sensitivity, and then command line automation to generate the masking set that Data Masker for SQL Server can use to protect this data.
 Read more

-Phil Factor explains how SQL Monitor helps focus performance tuning efforts on the tables and queries where 'rogue indexes' might be a significant problem, and then how to identify both 'missing' indexes that might be beneficial to the overall workload, and those that are unused or duplicated, and so are doing more harm than good.
+Phil Factor explains how Redgate Monitor helps focus performance tuning efforts on the tables and queries where 'rogue indexes' might be a significant problem, and then how to identify both 'missing' indexes that might be beneficial to the overall workload, and those that are unused or duplicated, and so are doing more harm than good.
 Read more

 In this article, you'll learn how to detect and remove a common cause of SQL Server query performance problems: reliance on implicit datatype conversions.
-We'll use a combination of plan cache queries, extended events, and SQL Monitor.
+We'll use a combination of plan cache queries, extended events, and Redgate Monitor.
 Read more

-Phil Factor sets out with the modest aim of giving you enough of an introduction to waits to better understand the wait information you get from a SQL Server monitoring tool like SQL Monitor, and the rather overwhelming amount of information available in the underlying DMVs and Extended Events.
+Phil Factor sets out with the modest aim of giving you enough of an introduction to waits to better understand the wait information you get from a SQL Server monitoring tool like Redgate Monitor, and the rather overwhelming amount of information available in the underlying DMVs and Extended Events.
 Read more

 Filters are used by Redgate's SQL Compare, SQL Source Control, DLM Dashboard, and SQL Change Automation.
 A typical use for a filter is to work on just one schema within a database or just a limited set of tables and routines.
 You would also want to use a filter to exclude certain object, such as database users, from comparisons.
 Phil Factor explains how they work, and how to create, edit and then use them within the various Redgate tools.
 Read more